 Autism Society of the Black Hills

-This year’s Uniquely You 5K is Saturday, April 30, at Old Storybook Island (2911 Canyon Lake Drive).
-The seventh annual event registration starts at 12:30 p.m., with runners starting at 2 p.m. and walkers starting at 2 p.m.
-Proceeds support the Autism Society of the Black Hills and its summer programs.
+This year’s Uniquely You 5K was Saturday, April 30, at Old Storybook Island (2911 Canyon Lake Drive).
+The seventh annual event raised funds to support the Autism Society of the Black Hills and its summer programs.
 Visit https://autismsd.org/2022/02/7th-annual-uniquely-you-5k/ for more information.

 YFS Kids Fair